JAWADHAIDER1355/APSBackend/README.md

 # APS-Backend-for-Web-MobileApp-IoT
 APS includes Complete system consisting of Mobile App , Web App and IoT to provide efficient management to companies and efficient parking experience to users.
 This Repository contains only Backend Material and deployed on Railway app.

+  Deployed Version SERVERURL is https://apsbackend-production.up.railway.app/

 -> Mobile App is for end users of any company who want to park,they first need to book its parking from Mobile App.